SadServers/DevOps_Upskill_Challenge/README.md

 ## What

 A curriculum or roadmap that covers basic DevOps/SRE concepts and technologies.
 Aimed at students, technical people from other fields wanting to learn or move into DevOps (sysadmins, software developers, IT professionals etc) and junior DevOps.

+As a positive extra outcome, people working through this roadmap will end up with a Git DevOps project repository that they can use in their resume.

 Characteristics:
 - Objective-based.
 Each challenge will have clear conditions of victory.